Current statistics (2023/12/1)

 K19254 Coronaviridae (excluding betacoronavirus) spike glycoprotein vg:918758

 Due to the lack of experimental evidence, defining and assigning KOs for virus genes will be very limited.
 The KO assignment rate is less than 5% in viruses, while it is over 50% in cellular organisms.
-In order to supplement KOs, a new attempt has been initiated to computationally generate virus ortholog clusters using the same annotation resource of GFIT tables (see KO assignment tools).
-Currently, virus ortholog clusters are generated by a simple procedure shown below.
+In order to supplement KOs, a new attempt has been initiated to computationally generate virus ortholog groups (formerly called virus ortholog clusters) using the same annotation resource of GFIT tables (see KO assignment tools).
+Currently, virus ortholog groups are generated by a simple procedure shown below.

 1. The result of vg-vg comparison is stored in the the paralog GFIT table, a variant form of which may be viewed from the "Paralog" button of each vg entry page.